-Most organisations expect their employees to show completely loyalty towards the firm.
-They may even expect the individuals to devote extra time and effort during crisis or emergency.
+Most organizations expect their employees to show complete loyalty towards the firm.
+They may even expect the individuals to devote extra time and effort during a crisis or emergency.
 This is not always possible for married people.
-Married men and women have to share the household responsibilities.
+Married men and women have to share household responsibilities.
 They have some duties towards their families and they sure cannot compromise on these duties.

 Married men and women expect weekend offs and intermittent leaves to tackle their domestic responsibilities.
-Some organisations may look at this as a drawback but that is not the case.
+Some organizations may look at this as a drawback, but that is not the case.
 This one negative trait should not decide the career and future of married people as marriage also brings about many positive changes in the individuals.
 It makes them more social and understanding.

 6. Need for more security:

 Most employees seek job security in the long run.
-They look for jobs with greater benefits and a steady growth.
+They look for jobs with greater benefits and steady growth.
 Married people are willing to stick to a low paying job if it is stable and reliable.
-That makes married people more loyal employees in organisations.
+That makes married people more loyal employees in organizations.

 7. Lesser flexibility at work:

 Flexibility is a prerequisite in many modern careers.
-Employers expect their employees to work odd hours and adjust their work schedule to match the requirements of the modern clients.
-Lesser flexibility in employees often results in slow growth of an organisation.
-Time related flexibility is just one aspect of modern professions.
+Employers expect their employees to work odd hours and adjust their work schedules to match the requirements of modern clients.
+Lesser flexibility in employees often results in the slow growth of an organization.
+Time-related flexibility is just one aspect of modern professions.

-Modern organisations also seeks individuals who are willing to travel different places around the globe.
+Modern organizations also seek individuals who are willing to travel to different places around the globe.
 Many married men and women prefer to avoid such business travels.
 This limits their scope of growth.
 As married men and women have other responsibilities to shoulder, their career takes a backstage.
 Lesser flexibility is one major drawback of married individuals.

 8. Greater patience: